 Why Fractionated Coconut Oil?

-There is no taste in UpSpring Baby D. We use only two all natural ingredients, D3 and fractionated coconut oil, so our drops are free of taste and odor.
+There is no taste in UpSpring Baby D. We use only two tasteless ingredients, D3 and fractionated coconut oil, so our drops are free of taste and odor.

-No. The all natural Vitamin D3 that we use is derived from sheep's wool.
+No. The Vitamin D3 that we use is derived from sheep's wool.
 If you are looking for a vegan D alternative you would need to use D2.

 No. It doesn't contain any of those ingredients.

-Simply squeeze out one drop on to your finger.
+Simply squeeze one drop on to your finger, nipple or pacifier.
 You can also mix with food or juice or dispense into baby’s mouth.
-Avoid bottle touching baby’s tongue or lips to avoid cross contamination.
+Avoid giving to baby orally so baby’s tongue or lips do not come into contact with the bottle and possibly cause cross contamination.

 No, but it should be protected from heat, light and moisture.

-The AAP recommends that all infants receive 400 IU of vitamin D daily beginning the first few days of life.
+The AAP recommends that all infants receive 10 mcg (400 IU) of vitamin D daily beginning the first few days of life.
 Experts tell us that much of our life-long health is pre-programmed in childhood, and that many adult health problems can be traced to nutrition during childhood.
 A child’s vitamin D level appears to be a prime example.

 Vitamin D is essential for strong bones because it helps the body to properly use calcium from the diet.
 A severe vitamin D deficiency can result in nutritional rickets, a condition in which the bone tissue doesn't properly mineralize.
 Vitamin D deficiency symptoms include brittle bones leading to increased bone fractures, skeletal and dental deformities, stunted growth and more.